samblenny/greenhouse-logger/README.md

    ![Test assembly to check battery fit](img/greenhouse-logger-5.jpeg)

 3. Solder temperature sensor wires and secure cable with Kapton tape.
-The main goal here is to make sure there is no risk of puncturing the battery:
+The main goal here is to protect against the possibility of puncturing the battery or shorting pins while handling the board to download log data:

    ![Perma proto board with Kapton tape, top view](img/greenhouse-logger-6.jpeg)

    ![Perma proto board with Kapton tape, bottom view](img/greenhouse-logger-7.jpeg)

-4. Install the Feather board and cover the pins next to the USB-mode jumper with Kapton tape:
+4. Install the Feather board and cover the pins next to the USB-mode jumper with Kapton tape (protect against static and shorts during data download):

    ![Detail view showing area around the USB mode jumper](img/greenhouse-logger-8.jpeg)